 Collaboration with South Yorkshire Police has continued, building on the established shared services arrangements for Human Resources, IT/IS and Legal Services and both Forces have utilised the shared Enterprise Resource Planning (ERP) system with payroll going live in Humberside in April 2017.
 Substantial investment has continued to be made in respect of the crime and intelligence system (CONNECT) which went live in Humberside in June 2017.
 CONNECT brings together the Force's crime, intelligence, custody, safeguarding and case systems into one place, making it easier and quicker for officers to input and access all the information they need to do their job.
-The development of the SMARTContact project has also continued but this has yet to go live and will benefit from the lessons learned from the phased implementation of CONNECT.
+The development of the SMARTContact project has also continued but has yet to go live and will benefit from the lessons learned from the phased implementation of CONNECT.

 As previously reported, the changes in PCC and CC gave rise to the previous presumption that all matters would be looked at first as potential joint issues being re-evaluated.
 It was agreed that existing projects would continue but new projects would only be progressed jointly if there was a clear individual benefit.
-There have been other significant changes during the year following both the Assistant Chief Officer (HR), the Joint Head of Human Resources, and the ACO(S) leaving the Force during the year.
-The CC implemented interim arrangements to cover these positions with a consultant being appointed as temporary ACO(R) and with the Deputy Chief Executive and Treasurer undertaking the S151 role in the short term.
+There have been other significant changes within the Force's senior officer team during the year including both the Joint Head of Human Resources and the Assistant Chief Officer (Support) (ACO(S)) leaving the Force during the year.
+The Chief Constable implemented interim arrangements to cover these positions with a consultant being appointed as temporary ACO(R) with the Deputy Chief Executive and Treasurer undertaking the S151 role in the short term.
 A Head of Human Resources has been appointed.
-A substantive appointment to the position of ACO(R) was made on 28 May 2018.
+A substantive appointment to the position of ACO(R) was made on 28/05/2018.

 The successful collaboration with the Humberside Fire and Rescue Service (HFRS) with the joint vehicle maintenance facility has led to further joint working opportunities.
-The Force's Estates Department has collaborated with its counterpart in HFRS and will deliver a shared service from 1 April 2018.
+The Force's Estates Department has taken over the provision of the estates function for HFRS from 1 April 2018.